aviasd/Album-Organization/README.md

 # Album-Organization
-Album-Organization in Java, first semester's third Java project
+Albums Organization in Java, first semester's third Java project

 How to use (Eclipse):
 1. Create a new Java project